aljazsim/vs-code-typescript-class-organizer/README.md

 ### 1.0.11

 * fixed issue with duplicated regions
-* addded grouping by decorator for all elements, not just properties when groupping by decorators
+* addded grouping by decorator for all elements, not just properties when grouping by decorators
-* added a new line between group with decorators and group without decorators when groupping by decorators
+* added a new line between group with decorators and group without decorators when grouping by decorators

 ### 1.0.12